top of page

 Upon retirement, if you decide to retain both Medicare and employer coverage, Medicare Part B will take on the primary role, making your employer plan a secondary payer of medical bills or secondary insurance.

-However many retirees often find it more useful to discontinue their employer coverage and instead opt for original Medicare coverage plus a Medicare Supplement plan.
-It’s often more affordable health insurance as well.
+However, many retirees find it more useful to discontinue their employer coverage and opt for Original Medicare plus a Medicare Supplement plan.
+It’s frequently more affordable health insurance as well.

 Your employer’s group health plan usually includes creditable prescription drug coverage.
 That gives you the option to postpone enrolling in Medicare Part D without facing any late penalties.
-If you have prescription drug benefits through your employer group health plan, having Medicare coverage may not provide significant advantages because the coverage do not normally complement each other.
+If you have prescription drug benefits through your employer group health plan, having Medicare coverage may not provide significant advantages because the coverage does not typically complement each other.

 Make sure to compare your employer’s group insurance with the benefits and costs associated with Original Medicare plus a Medicare Supplement (Medigap) plan, and Medicare Part D. Call us if you need help choosing the best healthcare coverage for your needs.